 - April - June 2018: Creation of the Community Assessment Plan and the Public Participation Plan

-- April 2019: Community Agenda under review by Department of Community Affairs
+- April-May 2019: Community Agenda under review by Department of Community Affairs

-- June 20, 2019: Public hearing and final adoption of the Heart of Georgia Altamaha Regional Plan
+- June 20, 2019: Final adoption of the Heart of Georgia Altamaha Regional Plan

 Heart of Georgia Altamaha Regional Commission; http://theyesterdaycafe.com/; http://www.tishcollc.com/construction.html; http://www.wonderbread5.com/tickets-and-events/2017/5/23/roseville-music-in-the-park; https://www.lehi-ut.gov/recreation/parks/ivory-ridge-splash-pad/; http://gpbnews.org/post/moda-exhibit-looks-innovations-sustainable-food-agriculture; http://www.petoskeydowntown.com/downtown-events/2017/shopdowntowncontest; https://www.outerbanks.com/biking.html